 Date of Birth:

 Charanpal Gill was born in Hong Kong in June, 1936.
-In 1937, he and his family moved back to India due to the war.
-His father passed away when he was two years old and his mother raised him alone and educated him.
-In New Delhi, after finishing his MA he began working for the Punjabi department.
-When Charanpal was 21 years old, he went back to Hong Kong to see how it had changed.
-When he came back, he was surprised to see that his mother had already arranged his marriage.
-Charanpal got a job at a bank in Hong Kong and it took him three years to get settled.
-After living in Hong Kong for six years, his sister told him to move to Vancouver because of the new regulation that came to China.
+In 1937, he and his family moved back to India (their family’s original homeland) due to war in Hong Kong.
+His father passed away when he was only two years old and so it was his mother who raised him alone, ensuring he received a good educated and so much more.
+In New Delhi, after finishing his MA, Charanpal began working for the Punjabi department in his University.
+When Charanpal was 21 years old, he went back to Hong Kong to see what all had changed and when he came back, his mother had arranged for his marriage.
+Charanpal soon after earned a banking job in Hong Kong and after three years of hard work, he soon became well settled.
+After living in Hong Kong for six years, his sister told him to move to Vancouver because of pending new regulations that were expected to come to China.

 When the NDP came into power, Charanpal bought his first property to build a house.
 They started building their house in 1999 and was completed in 2001.
 Charanpal and his team, built many houses for people who were in need.
-For example, they built a house for women that faced domestic violence.
+For example, they built a house for women facing domestic violence.
 They also built another house for elders who had no place to live.
-Despite the backlash, they kept going forward and helping the community selflessly.
-Unfortunately, Charanpal’s wife fell and an injury to her brain caused her dementia.
+Despite the backlash from his own community, he and his organization kept going forward and helping the community selflessly.
+Unfortunately, Charanpal’s wife fell and hit her head, causing her to get dementia.
 Due to this, Charanpal resigned from PICS and started taking care of his wife.

-Since Charanpal was always working, he wasn’t able to devote much time to his family.
-Charanpal is now taking care of himself, his wife and his household.
+Since Charanpal was always working, he wasn’t able to give his family much time.
+After retirement, Charanpal devoted his time to take care of himself, his wife and his household.
 He believes that there is more to life than the amount of money you make.
 He hopes that people will someday understand this.